AdvancedModularManikin/AdvancedModularManikin.github.io/Tutorial_1.md

 mgr->CreateAssessmentPublisher();
 ```

-Now that a publisher is created for the Assessment type, the user can now start writing Assessment data.\
+Now that a publisher is created for the Assessment type, the user can now start writing Assessment data. <br />
 Data for Assessment must be generated first.
 ```
 AMM::Assessment assessment;